wellrestedphp/wellrested/docs/source/uri-templates.rst

 Basic Usage
 -----------

-Register middleware with a URI Template by providing a path that include at least one section enclosed in curly braces.
+Register a handler with a URI Template by providing a path that include at least one section enclosed in curly braces.
 The curly braces define variables for the template.

 .. code-block:: php